EmployeeIssues.comU.S. Employee Rights in Plain English

 "Offensive conduct may include, but is not limited to, offensive jokes, slurs, epithets or name calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance."

-For example, let's say that your boss sometimes jokingly calls you a "rookie" while criticizing your work, because you're a new-hire working a probationary period.
+For example, let's say that your boss has teasingly called you a "rookie" a couple of times while criticizing your work, because you're a new-hire working a probationary period.
 No matter how annoying the nickname might be to you, your boss using it while criticizing your work is not likely to fall under the legal definition of workplace harassment, even if you disagree with his or her criticism.

-But, if your boss is a bigoted bully who often shouts racial or gender epithets at you while criticizing your work, then it might very well fall under the legal definition of workplace harassment, even if your performance is below par.
+But, if your boss is a bigoted bully who often shouts racial or gender epithets at you while criticizing your work, then it could very well fall under the legal definition of workplace harassment, even if your performance really is below par.

 Next Page > Harassment Laws